kiibo382/mysql-wasm/packages/buildroot/README.md

-# :construction_worker: Buildroot
+# Buildroot

-> Buildroot configuration to build a v86 compatible minimal Linux system containing PostgreSQL
+> Buildroot configuration to build a v86 compatible minimal Linux system containing MySQL

-## :zap: Getting started
+## Getting started

 The goal of this build process is to produce a `filesystem` folder containing a full Linux filesystem that will be mounted and served by v86